Azhar-max/manox/DEPLOYMENT_PROGRESS.md

 # MANOX Deployment Progress Tracker

-Use this file to track your deployment progress to Vercel (frontend) and Render (backend).
+Use this file to track your deployment progress to Netlify (frontend) and Render (backend).

 ## Current Status

 - [x] Code committed and ready for deployment
-- [x] Vercel CLI installed
+- [x] Netlify configuration files created
-- [x] GitHub repository created and code pushed
+- [ ] GitHub repository created
+- [ ] Code pushed to GitHub
 - [ ] MongoDB Atlas configured
-- [ ] Frontend deployed to Vercel
+- [ ] Frontend deployed to Netlify
 - [ ] Backend deployed to Render
 - [ ] Environment variables updated
 - [ ] Services redeployed with correct URLs